-■ Image Server.
+- Image Server.
 Maps are generated on the server and sent to clients as JPEG, PNG, or GIF images.
-Cartographic images can be generated from shapefiles, ArcSDE[TM] data sets, and supported image formats.
-Clients include Web browsers, ArcExplorer[TM] 4, ArcInfo[TM] 8, ArcEditor[TM] 8, ArcView[®] 8, ArcPad[TM] 5 or higher, and other handheld or wireless devices.

-- Feature Server.
-Vector features from shapefiles and ArcSDE data sets are streamed in a compressed format to a Java Applet in the client Web browser to ArcExplorer 4 or to other clients that can capture the stream such as ArcInfo 8, ArcEditor 8, or ArcView 8.
+Cartographic images can be generated from shapefiles, ArcSDE[®] data sets, and supported image formats. - Feature Server.
+Vector features from shapefiles and ArcSDE data sets are streamed in a compressed format to a Java Applet in the client Web browser, to ArcExplorer[TM] 9, or to other clients that can capture the stream such as ArcMap.
 Feature streaming is a temporary compressed format that remains only as long as the client is open.
-Feature streaming allows for many functional capabilities on the client such as clientside labeling, changing the appearance of a map, MapTips, and clientside spatial selection. - Query Server.
+Feature streaming allows for many functional capabilities on the client such as clientside labeling, changing the appearance of a map, MapTips, and clientside spatial selection.

+- Query Server.
 The query function is used to return attribute data for spatial and tabular queries.
 Queries can be built against shapefiles, ArcSDE data sets, and joined external tables.
 The Query Server is required for handling attributes when an Image Server is used. - Geocode Server.
-The geocode function is used to locate points on a map based on the address; intersection; or city, state, or place name.
+The geocode function is used to locate points on a map based on the address, intersection, or place name.
 Georeferencing is based on address information in shapefiles and ArcSDE data sets. - Extract Server.
 Data extraction is used to return data in shapefile format.
 A request is made to extract data from shapefiles and ArcSDE layers, and the requested data is sent back to the client.
 This process is different from feature streaming because data is sent to the client as a zipped shapefile. - Metadata Server.
 The Metadata Server is a repository for documents that contain information about maps, data, and services. - ArcMap Server.
-The ArcMap Server generates images using an ArcGIS[TM] ArcMap document as the input.
+The ArcMap Server generates images using an ArcGIS[®] ArcMap document as the input.
 The behavior and types of requests are similar to the Image Server.
+An ArcMap Server resides by itself in its own Spatial Server process.